 A candidate for admission must submit the following materials to the Office of Graduate Admissions:

 - $50 application fee (participation in an online or on-campus visit waives this fee)

 - Official college or university transcripts from each institution attended showing proof of baccalaureate degree.
 Transcripts or test scores are considered official when sent directly from the school or testing service.

 - Personal statement—address the following questions in approximately 2 pages, double-spaced:

 - Describe why you are becoming a teacher

 - Elaborate on some experiences that you've had while teaching

 - Describe strengths that you would bring to the teaching profession

 When an individual’s application file is complete with required documents according to application dates, the application materials are evaluated by the MAT Admissions Committee.
 Once accepted to the program, the applicant must submit a $250 tuition deposit in 30 days or less, which guarantees a place in the entering class.
 Westminster operates rolling admissions, so it is best to apply as soon as possible.
 To preserve the faculty to student ratio, space availability in each class is limited.
-Westminster College reserves the right to close the class earlier than dates specified if enrollment goals are met before those dates.
+Westminster University reserves the right to close the class earlier than dates specified if enrollment goals are met before those dates.

 Note: Formal admission to the MAT Program does not guarantee a recommendation for licensure.
 Recommendation for licensure is made only upon completion of MAT degree requirements.
 Therefore, a teaching license will not be recommended without full completion of the MAT and the MAT will not be awarded without recommendation for a teaching license.